-But there’s an interesting site-speed development that is hot of the press.
-Yesterday, July 2nd (2019 in case you forgot the year or are reading this far into the future: hi, future self!)
-Google announced how it is weighing each site for site speed.
-You can read their announcement here
+But there’s an interesting site-speed development that is hot off the press.
+Yesterday, July 2nd (2019 in case you forgot the year or are reading this far into the future: hi, future self!), Google announced how it is weighing each site for site speed.
+You can read their announcement here.

 The key chart